• Features

 4. I’ve learned through trial and error that timing matters — sometimes, I delay the email by 30 minutes so it doesn’t get lost in the order confirmation flurry

-When setting up these workflows, I found that segmentation based on purchase value made a difference.
+When setting up these workflows, I found that segmentation based on purchase value makes a difference.
 My higher-value customers receive a slightly different message than first-time buyers to create a more premium experience.

 One trick I discovered is that exit conditions prevent email fatigue.
 If someone places three orders in two days, I set up conditions so they don’t get three identical messages back-to-back.